nanocurrency/nano-docs/docs/releases/node-releases.md

 	It is highly recommended that nodes are upgraded to V18.0 first or a V18.0 ledger is acquired and used when upgrading to V19.0.

 **Confirmation tracking considerations**
 The addition of confirmation height to the database requires the node to validate that blocks are confirmed before the cementing can occur.
-This process can take up to 24 hours or longer to complete but won’t impact participation on the network.
+This process can take up to 24 hours or longer to complete and will cause an increase in some resource usage, particularly network bandwidth increases, but won’t impact participation on the network.
 For integrations watching confirmations, the existing [HTTP callback](/integration-guides/advanced/#http-callback), [block_confirm](/commands/rpc-protocol/#block_confirm) RPC and [confirmation_history](/commands/rpc-protocol/#confirmation_history) RPC methods will continue to function as before.

 !!! warning "Tracking confirmed block hashes required"
 	It is required that tracking of confirmed block hashes outside the node is done to avoid potential duplicate notifications from causing issues.
 This was a requirement in previous versions and remains the same with V19.